Ця сторінка також доступна українською.

 Clearing and cleaning the cemetery grounds is currently a primary component of the project; it aids in the assessment of soil conditions, in locating fixed and loose headstones and fragments, and in retarding decay of the site.
 Clearing and cleaning focuses on the removal of unwanted fast-growing and woody shrubs and trees, as well as the removal of accumulations of debris such as glass, metal, plastic, loose rocks, and garbage.
 In the first years of the project, the clearing process has revealed hidden surviving headstones, grave surrounds, and the base stumps of broken headstones.

 The first two volunteer events to begin clearing the new cemetery of wild-growing brush, small trees, and grass were conducted by Rohatyn Jewish Heritage in spring 2017 with significant support of the Lviv Volunteer Center (LVC), in preparation for the ground-penetrating radar (GPR) survey which followed soon after.
 Another major clearing event, again by RJH with intense support from the LVC, took place in the summer of 2018; during that effort, heavy machinery was used to cut and clear dead tree limbs and a huge bramble of dangerous thorn bushes, in addition to the fast-growing brush and weeds which had returned after only a year.
 Then again in spring of 2019, the LVC returned to join RJH and other volunteers for a full day of clearing work, which removed much of the growth from the early growing season.
 Progressively, the harder unwanted plant materials in the cemetery are being removed: stumps of woody shrubs, dead tree limbs, dried thorn bushes, etc.; this makes annual clearing work easier, as more of that work can be accomplished more quickly with motorized string trimmers.
-Hand and power tools used in this work over the past years are shared from the Old Jewish Cemetery Rehabilitation Project, with additional tools loaned by the LVC.
+Hand and power tools used in this work over the past years are shared from the Old Jewish Cemetery Rehabilitation Project.
+Current site clearing labor is transitioning here as for the old cemetery to local men hired by RJH in Rohatyn, which we hope will be a working strategy for the long term.

 Site Survey of Existing Fixed Markers and Memorials